Identification of the Anti-cancer Protein Targets of the Garlic Compound Ajoene

 Identification of the anti-cancer protein targets of the garlic compound ajoene.

-Cancer is a hyper-proliferative disease which results in over six million deaths per year.
+Cancer is a hyper-proliferative disease that results in over six million deaths per year.
 Most malignancies are diagnosed and treated at advanced stages with poor overall survival, thus cancer prevention is a key opportunity for managing the pandemic.
 Several lines of evidence indicate that 50 – 80% of cancers are preventable as their causation is largely exogenous with diet and lifestyle playing an important role.